Internal Links

 out to a work colleague.
 My life really started in August 2002.
 At last I

-was doing what I wanted to: observing when it was clear, writing when
+was doing what I wanted to after a 22 year prison term: observing when it was clear, writing when

 it was not.
 Bliss !!
-Plus I was living with two parents who really cared about me and not a wife waiting to divorce me.
+Plus I was living with my parents and not a spherical wife waiting to divorce me.

 So many modern marriages seem to be just a divorce with a slow burning fuse on it.
 In 2006 my parents celebrated 56 years of